 Direct flights to Fairbanks are available via a number of US airports (Seattle, Minneapolis, etc).

 If your luggage does not make in time, there is no way to get it to McCarthy, or if you miss a connection or your flight is late, we will not be able to wait for you in the morning.
-Therefore, especially if you have more than one flight, avoid booking a flight that arrives later than early evening of June 4.
+Therefore, especially if you have more than one flight, avoid booking a flight that arrives later than around 6 pm on June 5.
 Missed luggage has to be picked up at Fairbanks airport.
 It will not be delivered to McCarthy.
-If you come from outside North America we highly recommend that you come more than one day earlier, also to get over the jetlag; note the course is very intense and starts the morning on June 7 after arriving in McCarthy after the 10 hour drive from Fairbanks on June 6.
+If you come from outside North America we highly recommend that you arrive on June 4 (or earlier), also to have more time to get over the jetlag; note the course is very intense and starts the morning on June 7 after arriving in McCarthy after the 10 hour drive from Fairbanks on June 6.

 Airport transportation and public transportation in Fairbanks